 Visual and quantitative methods for investigating syntactic change

 I am interested in state-of-the-art methodologies for investigating syntactic change.
-As a guest researcher at Konstanz on project D02 of SFB-TRR 161 Evaluation Metrics for Visual Analytics in Linguistics, I explored with colleagues how visualisation methodologies can make the workflow of the historical linguist more efficient and yield deeper insights of the data, see a recent paper here.
-We are now exploring how visual analytics can be useful in the annotation of problems such as ambiguity and uncertainty in historical linguistic data, see e.g. here.
+As a guest researcher at Konstanz on project D02 of SFB-TRR 161 Evaluation Metrics for Visual Analytics in Linguistics, I explored with colleagues how visualisation methodologies can make the workflow of the historical linguist more efficient and yield deeper insights of the data, see e.g. here.
+We are now exploring how visual analytics can be useful in the annotation of problems such as ambiguity and uncertainty in historical linguistic data, see e.g. here and here.

 I also have experience in corpus development: as a Postdoctoral Research Associate on the Corpus of Historical Low German (CHLG), I annotated Middle Low German texts to be included in a Penn-style treebank designed to facilitate future corpus-based syntactic studies of this underexplored language stage.
 You can read more on the background for the corpus in this paper here.